The Legacy of Authoritarianism in a Democracy: Conclusion

 A key question is how generalizable this historical episode in India is to other contexts.
 The most direct parallel is to countries that have faced or are currently facing extreme levels of democratic backsliding.
 Authoritarian regimes in democracies are not uncommon.
-For example, many Latin American democratic countries have had at least some experience with the authoritarian governments since World War II.
+For example, many Latin American democratic countries have had at least some experience with authoritarian governments since World War II.
 Fujimori's government in Peru in the 1990s is a prominent example that plausibly aligns with the Indian situation.
-Other countries facing extreme democratic breakdown include Turkey and Hungary, where the current governments have consolidated authoritarian power through constitutional amendments, and the Philippines, where the current regime is engaged in a dictatorial policy of war on drugs.
-Poland's right-wing polarization on religious and gender grounds and Brazil's use of dictatorship-era law to detain and investigate critics are two other examples.
-Figure \ref{figure:FigureA6} in the Appendix presents the decline in the democracy index in these countries.
+Other countries facing extreme democratic breakdown include Turkey and Hungary, where the current governments have consolidated authoritarian power through constitutional amendments, and the Philippines, where the recent past regime was engaged in a dictatorial policy of war on drugs.
+Poland's right-wing polarization on religious and gender grounds and Brazil's use of dictatorship-era law to detain and investigate critics during the Bolsonaro's regime are two other examples.
+Figure \ref{figure:FigureA7} in the Appendix presents the decline in the democracy index in these countries.

 What are the lessons for India today?
 The recent democratic backsliding in the world's largest democracy is of grave concern.
 The Variety of Democracy Institute has classified India as an ``electoral autocracy'' since 2019, and Freedom House downgraded India from ``free'' to a ``partly free'' country in 2021 \citep{hellmeier2021state, Freedom_house2021}.
 The findings from this paper have important implications for India as the current regime is pursuing authoritarian policies, including the introduction of the Citizenship Amendment Act in 2019 and the misuse of sedition law to crack down on freedom of expression.
 Perhaps more importantly, the findings presented here have present-day policy implications as Uttar Pradesh, the most populous state in India, proposed a controversial population policy in July 2021, and the draft bill for population control ``primarily through sterilization,'' coercion, incentives, and disincentives are currently being discussed.\footnote{A similar population policy is being discussed in Assam, a state in the northeastern part of India.}